 Symptoms of SAD include; fatigue, persistent low mood, lack of motivation, sleeping more than usual, and feelings of despair and sadness.

-Historically we only ever worked outside; 200 years ago 75% of the population worked outdoors now less than 10% work outside.1 Gradually we are becoming less and less exposed to natural light; our modern lifestyles prevent us from living in synch with nature, the rise of night shifts and back shifts has weakened our body’s natural ability to regulate our body clock.
+Historically we only ever worked outside; 200 years ago 75% of the population worked outdoors now less than 10% work outside.1 Gradually we are becoming less and less exposed to natural light; our modern lifestyles prevent us from living in sync with nature, the rise of night shifts and back shifts has weakened our body’s natural ability to regulate our body clock.
 These lifestyle shifts can lead to light deficiency problems such as SAD.

 What causes SAD?

-The exact cause of SAD isn’t known however there are a number of theories;
+The exact cause of SAD isn’t known, however there are a number of theories;

 • SAD is solar powered